Surface-hopping dynamics

 msani

-ML-NAMD with single-state models
+ML-NAMD with single-state ML models

 You can download the Jupyter notebook with the required initial conditions and ML models from this paper.